 Because some of these processes involve the transfer of heat at different temperature levels, some types of heat transfer fluid must have a specific temperature and a higher flash point in order to work.
 This means that different variants of fluid would be better at specific tasks than others.
 An excellent example would be the Duratherm S, which has the industry’s highest flash point of 324°C and can be used for processes requiring incredibly high temperature transfer.

 Heat Systems is the Australian Distributor for the Duratherm range of thermal oil products and cleaners.

-The Duratherm line of thermal fluids has expanded to include fluids capable of operating temperature ranging from -85°C to 337°C. As an agent of Duratherm we can offer industry leading, 24/7 technical support, comprehensive engineering data, free fluid analysis and fast order processing and expedited shipping to keep your downtime to a minimum.
+The Duratherm line of thermal oils has expanded to include fluids capable of operating temperature ranging from -85°C to 337°C. As an agent of Duratherm we can offer industry leading, 24/7 technical support, comprehensive engineering data, free heat transfer fluid analysis and fast order processing and expedited shipping to keep your downtime to a minimum.

 Cleaner running, longer lasting thermal oil

-Most fluids transfer heat and cool with a reasonable degree of efficiency.
+Most heat transfer fluids transfer heat and cool with a reasonable degree of efficiency.
 What really makes the difference though is how long a heat transfer fluid lasts and how clean it keeps your system.
 Backed by decades of research and hands-on experience, Duratherm’s development team continues to work hard to advance our industry-leading, thermal fluid technologies.